Nothing gets us excited quite like a good workout. However, could a few of our post-workout hair habits be damaging to our hair? In truth, yes.

 Even though wearing hats and scarfs are a great way to keep your hair out of your face while you work out, those same accessories have no business in your hair once you leave the gym.
 Think of these accessories as another piece of clothing.
 If your clothing is too sweaty that you wouldn’t wear it out of the gym, the same rule should apply to your hair accessories.
 Not only is it just going to feel gross on your head, but those hats and scarfs can actually trap or transfer sweat and bacteria onto your strands.
 It’s totally gross.
 Instead, either bring along a separate accessory or simply grab a fabric hair tie to tame your mane after the gym.

-Looking for more hair tips and tricks for the gym?
-Check out @pureologyus for more hair inspiration.
+Looking for more hair tips and tricks for your post-workout routine at the gym?
+Check out @pureology for more hair inspiration.